Each c() call copies the entire existing vector

 lookup(slots, "beta", n_slots)

-The problem is collisions.
-Two different keys can hash to the same slot.
-Our simple_hash sums character codes, so any two strings with the same character-code sum collide.
-When that happens, the slot needs to hold multiple entries.
-The standard fix is chaining: each slot stores a linked list of key-value pairs.
+The problem is collisions: two different keys can hash to the same slot, and our simple_hash sums character codes, so any two strings with the same character-code sum will collide.
+When that happens, the slot needs to hold multiple entries, and the standard fix is chaining, where each slot stores a linked list of key-value pairs.
 On lookup, you hash to the slot, then scan the short list:

 # A hash table with chaining